brahmdev/sample-react-app/docs/githubActions.md

 ## ECR setup on AWS

-We are using Terraform to setup an ECR in the AWS cloud using Github workflow file present at `.github/workflows/aws-setup-dev-ecr.yml`
+We are using Terraform to setup an ECR in the AWS cloud using the GitHub workflow file present at `.github/workflows/aws-setup-dev-ecr.yml`
 This action performs below tasks:

 1. Checkout the code from VCS on the action runner
 2. AWS Credential configuration
-   1. AWS assume role is being used alond with Github authentiation for AWS credentials setup.
+   1. AWS `Aassume Role` is being used along with GitHub authentication for AWS credentials setup.
-   2. Please refer [this](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) to connect GHA and IAM roles in the AWS.
+   2. Please refer to [this](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) to connect GHA and IAM roles in the AWS.
 3. Setup Terraform
 4. Initialize Terraform
 5. Plan Terraform